dell/common-github-actions/README.md

 ```
 ### create-tag-release

 This workflow automates the creation of Tag and Release in driver and module Github repositories.
-The workflow accepts two parameters as version and image, and can be used from any repo by creating a workflow that resembles the following.
+The workflow accepts two parameters, and can be used from any repo by creating a workflow that resembles the following:

-For manual trigger from driver and module repositories, here is the example for the csi-powerscale repo:

 ```yaml
 name: Create Tag and Release